LembkeM/ioBroker.echarge_cpu2/README.md

     1. Open your ioBroker web interface in a browser (eg: 192.168.1.30:8081)
     2. Click on Tab "Adapters"
     3. Type "echarge_cpu2" in the filter
-    4. Click on the "+" symbol of the Tesla Wall Connector Gen 3 adapter
+    4. Click on the "+" symbol of the eCharge cPu2 adapter

 ## Configuration
 Additional to the adapter installation you have to configure the adapter and add the Url of your Wallbox.